holatuwol/W241-MemoryReadingRecall/00-final-project.md

 4. The researcher references a pre-generated block randomization based upon the Sensing (high-detail) or Intuition (low-detail) personality type results and assigns each subject to a control or treatment group.
 5. Subjects are provided either a control or treatment primer (based on their group assignment) and are directed to read it.
 Subjects are provided an “Article” and given six minutes to read it.
 6. Subjects are given a "Covariate Questionnaire".
 In addition to providing basic information the questionnaire serves as a purposeful disruption in the cognitive process of memory recall before being queried on the reading assignment.
-7. Subjects are given a 40 question "Reading Recall Questionnaire", informed on the grading approach (awarded 1 point for a correct response, lose 1 point for an incorrect response, and 0 points if they chose not to answer), and allotted six minutes to complete the task.
+7. Subjects are given a 40 question "Reading Recall Questionnaire", informed of the scoring rules (gain 1 point for a correct response, lose 1 point for an incorrect response, and 0 points if they chose not to answer), and allotted six minutes to complete the task.
 8. Subjects are thanked and reminded not to discuss details of the experiment for four weeks.
 If conducted on paper, the researcher enters the results of the personality tests and both questionnaires into an online form connected to Google Sheets.

 The procedure for the steps described above are diagrammed below.